 Tricks of the Trade

-Hot stateIn his 2011 book Thinking, Fast and Slow, psychologist and behavioral economist Daniel Kahneman describes two modes of decision making in humans: System 1 is fast, unconscious, and relies on simple pattern recognition, while System 2 is slow, analytical, and performs structured and methodical computations.
+Hot stateIn his 2011 book Thinking, Fast and Slow, psychologist and behavioral economist Daniel Kahneman describes two modes of decision-making in humans: System 1 is fast, unconscious, and relies on simple pattern recognition, while System 2 is slow, analytical, and performs structured and methodical computations.
 System 1 requires little cognitive effort, but is also prone to obvious-in-hindsight errors and Logical Fallacies; System 2 is much more rigorous, but also expends more energy and is often too slow for time-sensitive tasks (such as playing fast-paced games).
 Kahneman's key finding is that while we've evolved to have both systems because we need both at different points of our lives, System 1 in particular is prone to making us behave irrationally if we are not mindful of it.

 Jernström in his presentation refers to using System 1 for decision-making as being in the "hot state", and advocates for circumventing the players' System 2 entirely by offering IAPs of immediate usefulness or gratification while they are in the System 1-dominated flow of play, before System 2 can properly boot up.
 As an example, he points towards the tried-and-true mechanic (going back at least to the early days of Arcades) of offering to sell the player an extra life immediately after dying in-game.

-Loss aversionLoss aversion refers to an inherent human biasnote of valuing something we already have more than something of equal objective value that we could gain: for example, the risk of losing $100 on a coin flip usually outweighs the prospect of winning $120 in the same game, even though it would be perfectly rational to take the gamble.
+Loss aversionLoss aversion refers to an inherent human biasnote of valuing something we already have higher than something of equal objective value that we could gain: for example, the risk of losing $100 on a coin flip usually outweighs the prospect of winning $120 in the same game, even though it would be perfectly rational to take the gamble.
 According to Jernström, games exploit this bias by having you pay to keep the rewards you've already earned, such as threatening to take away your in-game earnings if you die before reaching a checkpoint and don't buy an extra life, or capping how many items you can carry and discarding everything above that unless you pay to increase the cap.

 Artificial scarcity and Limited-time offersLimited-time offers of (artificially) scarce IAPs are, as Jernström points out, a logical combination of hot state and loss aversion.
 Scarcity has been identified as one of the six key principles of persuasion by the psychologist Robert Cialdini in his 1984 book Influence: The Psychology of Persuasion, who pointed out that even the threat of losing the option to have something (when the LTO expires) is enough to trigger our loss aversion and to convince us to buy it.
 Time pressure, meanwhile, additionally effectively prevents our System 2 from rationally examining the offer.

-The most obvious application of the IKEA effect in contemporary games are the battle pass systems, particularly in the Battle Royale Game genre.
+The most obvious application of the IKEA effect in contemporary games are the Rewards Pass systems, particularly in the Battle Royale Game genre.
 These work by charging money up-front, then making players grind or complete certain challenges before giving them the rewards that they have already paid for, increasing the likelihood of them buying the next battle pass.
 Additionally, because battle pass rewards can only be obtained within a specific time frame, they trigger loss aversion (specifically, the "fear of missing out" or FOMO) with their limited-time offers.